 A special NEC took a decision almost two weeks ago to refer the lists to the integrity commission after leaders faced criticism on the campaign trail about the dodgy characters the party had included as would-be members of Parliament and provincial legislatures.

-George Mashamba, the integrity commission’s chairperson, told the Mail & Guardian that the body has examined the lists and provided a report to the NEC for consideration.
+George Mashamba, the integrity commission’s chairman, told the Mail & Guardian that the body has examined the lists and provided a report to the NEC for consideration.

 This comes after the body of elders had examined the lists at a meeting over the weekend.